 About the Center for International Water and Sustainability

 The overall vision of CIWAS is to grow DRI’s capacity to provide both information and the technical capacity to governmental and non-governmental organizations working to identify and solve problems related to human health and management of environmental resources, especially water.
-Offering efficient and sustainable WASH solutions can be accomplished through effective use of technology, using the latest methods and equipment, raising public awareness of WASH issues, and the transference of knowledge and information through short courses and workshops.
+Offering efficient and sustainable WASH and environmental solutions can be accomplished through the effective use of technology, using the latest methods and equipment, raising public awareness of WASH issues, and the transfer of knowledge and information through professional development training and capacity building.

-DRI has a successful history of developing long-term, well-funded research programs.
-Under this objective DRI has identified areas for capacity building and improved knowledge management.
-Based on these identified areas of need, DRI has begun offering short courses and workshops to local field staff in developing countries at DRI and the University of Nevada, Reno (UNR).
-Semester-long graduate and under-graduate courses will be also be offered at UNR that focus on the needs of students and professionals wishing to work in the international development sector.
-In addition, DRI is developing programs in partnership with African universities to build their capacity, as well as exploring opportunities to support existing networks for African NGOs.
+DRI has a successful history of developing long-term, well-funded research programs and CIWAS is now working to identify and address new areas for capacity building and knowledge management.
+Based on these identified areas of need, CIWAS, in partnership with the University of Nevada, Reno (UNR) is offering certificate programs, short courses and workshops to local field staff in developing countries at DRI and the University of Nevada, Reno (UNR).
+In addition, DRI is partnering with African universities to build their capacity, as well as exploring opportunities to support existing networks for African NGOs.

 CIWAS is developing web-based catalogs of publications that range in topic from emergency response to climate change.
 Guidelines on best practices created from work done in developing countries are also disseminated through our website, social media, and by participation in WASH sector conferences and events.
-In addition, CIWAS partners with other sector stakeholders to participate in advocacy efforts to increase awareness and funding for the global WASH crisis, including as part of the UWASH Network.
+In addition, CIWAS partners with other sector stakeholders to participate in advocacy efforts to increase awareness and funding for the global WASH crisis

-- Provide consulting services to funders, including the Hilton Foundation, and international NGOs on the technical aspects of WASH interventions.
+4. Provide consulting services to funders, governments and international NGOs on the technical aspects of WASH interventions.

-CIWAS provides advice and guidance to funders and NGOs on the most effective areas to invest in the WASH sector and the design of future water initiatives.
+CIWAS provides advice and guidance to funders, governments and NGOs on the most effective areas to invest in the WASH sector and the design of future water initiatives.
 Post construction landscapes have been completed for target countries to identify opportunities for DRI to partner with other NGOs and government to improve the long-term sustainability of water projects.
-In addition, as host of the International Circuit Rider Program, DRI is exploring opportunities to adapt and pilot the Circuit Rider methodology in sub-Saharan African countries, and has created a train-the-trainer curriculum to increase the technical capacity of WASH service providers and program managers involved in post-construction programs.
+In addition, as host of the International Circuit Rider Program, DRI is adapting and piloting the Circuit Rider methodology in sub-Saharan Africa and Latin American countries, and has created a train-the-trainer curriculum to increase the technical capacity of WASH service providers and program managers involved in post-construction programs.